-Essential oils for sleep is awesome in promoting a pleasant sleep.
+Essential oils for sleep are beneficial in promoting relaxation and rest.
 While we are unconscious, complex biological processes are taking place.
-It seems your brain along with the heart doesn’t really get a break (good thing, huh?).
-They are busy taking care of other important jobs that help you stay healthy and function at your best.
+Your brain and heart are busy taking care of other important jobs that help you stay healthy and function at your best.
 So when you don’t get enough quality sleep, it does more than just make you feel tired.
 It can affect your physical and mental health, thinking, and daily functioning.

 What are sleep disorders?

 Sleep disorders are conditions that disturb your normal sleep patterns.
 There are more than 80 different sleep disorders.
 Some major types include